hoangxtr/hoangblog/_posts/2021-7-11-Squeeze_and_Excitation_Networks.md

 ![](https://miro.medium.com/max/748/1*WNk-atKDUsZPvMddvYL01g.png)

-These five steps add almost no additional computation cost (about 0.26% GFLOPs of ResNet-50 as author's experiment).
+These additional layers add almost no additional computation cost (about 0.26% GFLOPs of ResNet-50 as author's experiment).
 The authors show that by adding SE-blocks to ResNet-50 it can expect almost the same accuracy as ResNet-101 delivers.
 This is impressive for a model requiring only half of the computational costs.

 When put SE-blocks to resnet, we have SE-resnet, it can be shown like that bellow:
 ![](https://www.researchgate.net/publication/332436202/figure/fig1/AS:748129708171266@1555379430914/The-SE-ResNet-module-architecture-A-Basic-SE-ResNet-module-B-Bottleneck-SE-ResNet.png)